antoyang/NAS-Benchmark/README.md

 # NAS-Benchmark

 This repository includes the codes used to evaluate NAS methods on 5 different datasets, as well as the code used to augment architectures with different protocols, as mentioned in our paper.
+Scripts exemples are provided in each folder.

 # Data